-There is no dispute that Congress long ago included a three-year statute of repose in the Securities Act.
+There is no dispute that Congress long ago included a three-year repose statute in the Securities Act.
 See 15 U.S.C. § 77(m).
 There is also no dispute that the Statute, like the CTS extender provision, refers to the "statute of limitations," not to "statutes of repose."
 CTS explained the "critical distinction" between those concepts.
 134 S.Ct. at 2187.
 "Statutes of repose effect a legislative judgment that a defendant should 'be free from liability after the legislatively determined period of time."
 Id. at 2183.
-Unlike statutes of limitations, which create a time limit for bringing an action measured from the date the claim accrues, statutes of repose create an outer limit measured from the date of the defendant's culpable act.
-CTS concluded Congress was well aware of this difference when it enacted the CERCLA extender statute in 1986, yet chose not to refer to statutes of repose.
+Unlike statutes of limitations, which create a time limit for bringing an action measured from the date the claim accrues, repose statutes create an outer limit measured from the date of the culpable act.
+CTS concluded Congress was well aware of this difference when it enacted CERCLA's extender statute in 1986, yet chose not to refer to statutes of repose.
 Id. at 2187.

 Congress plainly had not forgotten that difference three years later when it enacted the Statute.
-As Judge Parker explained, "[i]f anything, congressional understanding of the distinction between statutes of limitation and statutes of repose only deepened between the 1986 amendments to CERCLA and the 1989 enactment of the Extender Statute."
-App.
-21a.
-Yet as the District Court found, "Congress chose language [in the Statute] which focused on and changed the statute of limitations, and left the statute of repose untouched.
-That gives no support to the FDIC's argument that it intended to replace both."
-App.
-40a-41a.
+As Judge Parker explained, "[i]f anything, congressional understanding of the distinction between statutes of limitations and statutes of repose only deepened between the 1986 amendments to CERCLA and the 1989 enactment of the Extender Statute."
+App.63a.
+Yet as the District Court found, the Statute "refers only to 'statute of limitations' in the singular, several times, and includes no reference to any statute of repose," App.19a, even though "Congress was well aware of the two distinct concepts and had enacted both types of provisions in the time frame surrounding the enactment of the [Statute]."
+App.22a.

-As CTS explained, the primary meaning of "statute of limitations" excludes statutes of repose.
+As CTS explained, the primary meaning of "statute of limitations" excludes repose statutes.
 134 S.Ct. at 2185.
 Statutory terms should generally be interpreted in accordance with their primary meaning.
 See BP Am.
-Prods.
+Prod.
 Co. v.
 Burton, 549 U.S. 84, 91-92 (2006).
-Thus, contrary to the panel majority's conclusion, this Court's statutory construction in CTS applies with at least equal force here.
+That is particularly true here where, as CALPERS explained, Section 13 "admits of no exception."
+137 S.Ct. at 2045.
+Thus, contrary to the court below's conclusion, this Court's statutory construction in CTS applies with at least equal force here.
 Congress, in making the same choice in the Statute to refer only to the "statute of limitations" did not displace statutes of repose.